-Julie Philp has 16 years of experience working on and with Capitol Hill in a variety of issue areas.
+Julie Philp has over 16 years of experience working on and with Capitol Hill in a variety of issue areas.
 Prior to joining American Continental Group, she served as Director of Federal Affairs at the National Association of Chain Drug Stores, representing more than half a dozen Fortune 500 companies, and as a consultant at the American Capitol Group, specializing in health care policy.

 Before joining the California delegation, Julie focused on health care, transportation, and foreign affairs policy as the Senior Legislative Assistant for Congressman Gil Gutknecht.
 Her first role on Capitol Hill was as the Foreign Affairs Legislative Assistant for Congresswoman Ileana Ros-Lehtinen, joining the office just a month before the terrorist attacks on 9/11.

 Julie graduated from the University of North Carolina at-Chapel Hill in 1997 with a degree in Communications.
 Prior to working on Capitol Hill, she was a teacher in Miami, Florida, and Annapolis, Maryland.